 The best place to get the full experience in historic Boston is Quincy Market, the oldest market in the city (1800) which has a multitude of stalls and carts selling delicious dishes (pasta, hot dogs, sandwiches, noodles ...) although the star dishes of the city are the clam chowder and lobster roll.
 This market is right in front of Faneuil Hall and in the open spaces of the area you can relax while enjoying the shows and street art.

-The lunch stop and free time during the organized tour
+Lunch stop and free time during the organized excursion

-The Freedom Trail in Boston is a long route, so there is a lunch break at midday to recover your energy.
+The Freedom Trail route in Boston is a long one, so at midday there is a break for lunch and to recover your energy.
 Do you want to know what you can see during your free time in the city?

 - Harvard Yard: This is the oldest part of the Harvard campus and is filled with historic red brick buildings, large groves of trees and ivy-covered walkways that exude that academic and intellectual spirit that characterizes this place.